expz/fast-training/README.md

 gunicorn -b 0.0.0.0:8887 app:api
 ```

-3. Navigate to [http://localhost:8887](http://localhost:8887).
+3. Navigate to [http://localhost:8887](http://localhost:8887) in a browser to see the website.
 The health check is available at [http://localhost:8887/health](http://localhost:8887/health).
+It should print 'OK'.

-To test the API directly, you can run (requires `curl` to be installed):
+4. To test the API directly, open a new terminal and run (requires `curl` to be installed):
 ```
 curl -X POST -H 'Content-type: application/json' -d '{"fr": "Bonjour le monde!"}' http://localhost:8887/api/translate/fren
 ```